Sarkis Yedelian

 Clr Yedelian is the first elected Councillor in Australia of Armenian heritage and played a key leadership role in Ryde’s Multicultural Advisary Group, which advises Council on all multicultural issues.
 His fluency in five languages (Armenian, Arabic, French, English and Turkish) has helped him communicate with many different communities.

-Clr Yedelian is also a member of the State Emergency Service of Ryde.
-Currently he is President of the Ryde Multicultural Centre.
+Clr Yedelian is also (since 2005) a member of the State Emergency Service of Ryde.
+Currently he is President of the Ryde Multicultural Centre which he formed in 2005.

 Clr Sarkis Yedelian was awarded the OAM in 2009 for his service to the Local government and Multicultural communities.